 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Aug 12, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Aug 12, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 One of the best things about earning rewards with this card issued by Chase — besides the generous rate — is that there’s no limit to how much you can earn.
 There are cashback cards offering competitive rates on various spending categories, but there is often a cap before the cash back drops to a lower rate.

 So should you apply for the Amazon Prime Rewards Visa Card to maximize your credit card rewards?
 Read this review first, where we’ll examine the card’s value, potential competitors and more.

 In this review:

 - Where the Amazon Prime Rewards Visa Card stands out

 - Where the Amazon Prime Rewards Visa Card falls short

 - Compare the Amazon Prime Rewards Visa Card with the Bank of America® Customized Cash Rewards credit card

 - The bottom line